Skip to main content

 USDA Team Nutrition Education Materials External link opens in new window or tab.
 Information about the USDA’s Team Nutrition Initiative that provides free nutrition education materials created for children in the CNP.
 Team Nutrition offers a variety of online games, books, stickers, recipes and nutrition education activities for children.

-CDE California Farm to Child Nutrition Programs web page Includes a variety of resources to assist CNP in implementing a farm to school program including information on training, finding farms, food safety on farms, local procurement, compliance, nutrition, and agriculture-based education.
+CDE California Farm to School Nutrition Programs web page Includes a variety of resources to assist CNP in implementing a farm to school program including information on training, finding farms, food safety on farms, local procurement, compliance, nutrition, and agriculture-based education.

 CDE Straw Bale Gardening in CNPs online course